rstudio/bookdown.org/content/archive/internal/pkaldunn-book.md

 ---
 title: "Scientific Research Methods"
 author: "Peter K. Dunn"
-date: "2020-10-30T05:21:40Z"
+date: "2020-11-27T06:44:54Z"
 tags: [Course]
 link: "https://bookdown.org/pkaldunn/Book/"
 length_weight: "100%"
 pinned: false
 ---

-An introduction to quantitative research in science and health (including research design, hypothesis testing and confidence intervals in common situations) [...]
+An introduction to quantitative research in science, engineering and health (including research design, hypothesis testing and confidence intervals in common situations) [...]
 This book is an introduction to quantitative research in the scientific and health disciplines.
 The whole research process is introduced, from asking a research question to analysis and reporting of the data.
 The focus, however, is on the analysis of data.
 This book was originally prepared for use with the course SCI110 Science Research Methods1 at the
 University of the Sunshine Coast (USC).
-This name is grammatically incorrect.
-The  ...
+This name is grammatically ...